justindclegg/SMS-Messaging-App/README.md

 # Web and Twilio powered SMS Messages app

-This is an implementation of an SMS Messages app that you can use with a [Twilio](https://twilio.com) number.
+This is an implementation of an SMS based Messaging app that you can use with a [Twilio](https://twilio.com) number.

 ## Warning